kevinsea/Insight-Wiki-Stage/What is New in v2.0.md

 * **QueryResultsAsync** - was added to query multiple recordsets.
 * **ToListAsync** - was renamed from `ToList`
 * **Full Async Mode** - In .NET 4.5, Insight uses `DbDataReader.ReadAsync` and `MoveNextAsync` when available, to reduce blocking when reading additional records from the stream.
+* **CancellationToken Support** - Async methods now support passing in a cancellationToken.

 ## Mapping Overrides ##